jeanpantoja/dotpyvenv/README.md

 ## Installation

-You can clone the repository and execute the install.sh script or;
+You can clone the repository and execute the install.sh script.

-You can execute the command
+You can execute the command \

-`bash <(curl -s -S -L https://raw.githubusercontent.com/jeanpantoja/dotpyvenv/master/online_installer.sh)`
+`bash <(curl -s -S -L https://raw.githubusercontent.com/jeanpantoja/dotpyvenv/master/online_installer.sh)` \
 to run the online installer.

-After the installation step you must add `dotpyvenv` at plugins at file `${HOME}/.zshrc`
+After the installation step you must add `dotpyvenv` in plugins at file `${HOME}/.zshrc`